 5. Re-Refinement to Base Oil

-Re-refinement following hydrotreating or clay treatment is the final step of Used Oil Recycling Process.
-The base oil produced by distillation and purification is tested and typically blended with performance additives to achieve a desired industry specification.
-This is because this step is vital in giving the oil back its virgin characteristics, hence comparing well with virgin oil both in performance and shelf life.
+Re-refinement, following hydrotreating or clay treatment, constitutes the final phase of the Used Oil Recycling Process.
+The base oil obtained through distillation and purification undergoes testing and is subsequently blended with performance additives to attain an industry-specific specification.
+This step is crucial in restoring the oil’s virgin characteristics, ensuring its comparability with virgin oil in terms of performance and shelf life.

-The re-refined oil can thereafter be put into service in various areas, from automotive lubricants to industrial machinery oils.
-Still importantly, re-refined oil also compares or even surpasses newly refined oil performance standards, thereby proving that it can be trustable in heavy applications.
+The re-refined oil can subsequently be utilized in diverse applications, ranging from automotive lubricants to industrial machinery oils.
+Notably, re-refined oil also surpasses or equates performance standards of newly refined oil, demonstrating its reliability in demanding applications.

 6. Repurposing as Fuel